 However, engagement is a journey and not a destination in itself.
 Engagement is dynamic and changes every minute.
 It allows you to course-correct yourself constantly.

 Culture is like software and programmable.
 It is binary in nature.
 Either you have it or don’t.
 Each habit or belief is like different codes being written in an organizational context.

 Writing good code is an art coupled with logic.
 Good code makes a great program, benefiting all stakeholders.
 Similarly, imbibing good culture is vital for organizational progress.

 In one of my previous organizations, my team and I undertook a study to check and gauge the impact of culture and employee engagement on customer retention.
 This study was conducted at the front-facing business function, which has a direct influence on customer buying behavior and the company’s revenue growth.

 It was like a “rubber meets the road” scenario.
 Measuring culture and engagement levels in that business unit was a true testimony of this topic.

-With a concerted effort and involvement of all internal stakeholders, we could see great improvement in low performing units and the high performing units surpassed and set new benchmarks in business excellence.
+With a concerted effort and involvement of all internal stakeholders, we could see great improvement in low-performing units, and the high-performing units surpassed and set new benchmarks in business excellence.

-The whole business life cycle curve shifted to right and created a new cycle of excellence itself.
+The whole business life cycle curve shifted to the right and created a new cycle of excellence itself.